-One option is to use free financial forecasting software online - like PwC’s Cashflow Coach, which can help you plan ahead for the next week, 30 days, or six weeks.
+One option is to use free financial forecasting software online, which can help you plan ahead for the next week, 30 days, or six weeks.
 Or you can follow the four steps below to build your own cash flow forecast.

 Cash flow planning can cover anything from a few weeks to many months.
 Plan as far ahead as you can accurately predict.
 If you’re well-established, you might have a predictable sales pipeline and data from previous years.
 If you’re a new business, you might not have a huge amount of data - so the further out you go, the less accurate your predictions will be.